List of designer drugs: Testosterone based

-Empathogens
+Entactogens

-Empathogens are a class of psychoactive drugs that produce distinctive emotional and social effects similar to those of MDMA.
-Users of empathogens say the drugs often produce feelings of empathy, love, and emotional closeness to others.
+Entactogens are a class of psychoactive drugs that produce distinctive emotional and social effects similar to those of MDMA.
+Users of entactogens say the drugs often produce feelings of empathy, love, and emotional closeness to others.

 Amphetamines

 Substituted amphetamines are a chemical class of stimulants, entactogens, hallucinogens, and other drugs.
 They feature a phenethylamine core with a methyl group attached to the alpha carbon resulting in amphetamine, along with additional substitutions.